 D.R.
 Horton (DHI) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from DHI as it approaches its next earnings release, which is expected to be January 26, 2021.
-In that report, analysts expect DHI to post earnings of $1.71 per share.
-This would mark year-over-year growth of 72.73%.
+DHI will be looking to display strength as it nears its next earnings release, which is expected to be January 26, 2021.
+The company is expected to report EPS of $1.71, up 72.73% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $5.64 billion, up 40.19% from the year-ago period.

-Any recent changes to analyst estimates for DHI should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for DHI.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-DHI currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+DHI is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note DHI's current valuation metrics, including its Forward P/E ratio of 9.16.
-This valuation marks a discount compared to its industry's average Forward P/E of 9.35.
+Looking at its valuation, DHI is holding a Forward P/E ratio of 8.89.
+This valuation marks a discount compared to its industry's average Forward P/E of 9.28.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.